Back to Louisiana

 What This Bill Does

-• Defines 'esthetics' as beauty treatments like facial massages, eyebrow grooming, eyelash enhancements, hair removal, and skin care using approved methods or products.
+• Defines 'esthetics' as providing beauty treatments like facial massages, eyebrow grooming, eyelash enhancements, hair removal, and skin care using approved methods.

-• Allows estheticians to blow dry hair if it is part of their other services.
+• Specifies that an esthetician can blow dry hair if it's part of their other services.

-• Requires cosmetology teachers to have a cosmetology certificate, at least one year of active practice in cosmetology before taking the instructor's course, and pass an exam set by the board.
+• Requires cosmetology teachers to have a valid cosmetology certificate, at least one year of active practice before teaching, and pass the board’s teacher certification exam.

 Who It Names or Affects

-• Estheticians who provide beauty treatments like facials and hair removal.
+• Estheticians who provide beauty treatments in Louisiana.

 Terms To Know